Integrate AetherID

 • The API key is a secret.
 Store in user-side secure storage.
 Never log it.
 Only ever sent as Authorization: Bearer to https://aetherid.ai.

 • An unlisted lens URL is a capability.
 Anyone with the URL gets the content.
 Treat the lens URLs you discover as the user's intentional share — don't redistribute them.
+Private lenses don't ride on URLs at all — owner auth only.

 • Per-domain or per-app preferences stay local.
 Don't sync the user's lens choice back to AetherID — that's their local decision.